 What is a concentration within HSOC?

 A concentration is a block of six (6) courses about a topic within the broad discipline of Health & Societies.
 A concentration provide each student with the opportunity to become expert within a particular area of interest.
-Students put together their six courses from lists of pre-approved courses and from petitioning other relevant courses that they find from across the university.
+Students curate these six courses from (1) lists of pre-approved courses (2) by petitioning relevant courses that they find across the university.

 Changes in HSOC Concentrations in May 2019

 Disease and Culture (sociocultural and historical perspectives on health)

 Race, Gender and Health (includes courses from the previous Gender and Health concentration)